openebs/website/docs/versioned_docs/version-4.1.x/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 :::

 :::note
 Existing schemas in CR definitions (in older versions) will be updated from v1alpha1 to v1beta1 after upgrading to Replicated PV Mayastor 2.4 and above.
-To resolve errors encountered about the upgrade, see [here](../../../troubleshooting/troubleshooting-replicated-storage.md).
+To resolve errors encountered about the upgrade, see the [Troubleshooting - Replicated Storage documentation](../../../troubleshooting/troubleshooting-replicated-storage.md).
 :::

 ### Verify Pool Creation and Status